Lowess/docker-helm3/README.md

 # Docker Helm3

-Docker container with Helm3 / AWSCli / EKS Vendored Kubctl and AWS-IAM-Authenticator
+Docker container with Helm / AWSCli / EKS Vendored Kubctl and AWS-IAM-Authenticator

 ## Build it!